fuadraharjo/PowerBI-Projects/fuel-consumption/README.md

 This dataset came from kaggle, you can visit with this link [https://www.kaggle.com/datasets/ahmettyilmazz/fuel-consumption](https://www.kaggle.com/datasets/ahmettyilmazz/fuel-consumption)

-The sample dashboard can be seen in `Dashboard-fuel-consumption-PowerBI.png` You can use freely the excel file that have made the dashboard
+The sample dashboard can be seen in `Dashboard-fuel-consumption-PowerBI.png` You can use freely the PoweBI file that have made the dashboard

 The explanation of the dashboard:
 - we can describe global emission trendlines over the years